libp2p/punchr/README.md

 # Install

 Head over to the [GitHub releases page](https://github.com/dennis-tra/punchr/releases) and download the appropriate binary or compile it yourself.

+- For MacOS there is a system tray application that you can [download here](https://github.com/dennis-tra/punchr/releases/download/v0.5.0/Punchr.dmg).

 Run `make build` and find the executables in the `dist` folder.
 When running the honeypot or server the database migrations folder `./migrations` needs to be in the working directory of either process.

 The honeypot listens on port `10000`, the server on port `11000` and clients on `12000`.
 All components expose prometheus and pprof telemetry on `10001`, `11001`, and `12001` respectively.